A geographic information system (GIS) has been used in the construction of a large-scale model of a smart city project in France.

 The third step in implementing a smart city project concerns the development of the analytic environment, which converts real-time and historical data into operational data that improves the security, efficiency and quality of urban systems.
 The analytic environment includes engineering, management and safety software for urban systems as well as advanced digital tools such as artificial intelligence (AI).
 In smart city projects, GIS provides tools for (i) geospatial data analysis (distance and directional analysis, geometrical processing, grid models), (ii) spatiotemporal analysis, (iii) spatial statistics (spatial autocorrelation and egression), (iv) surface analysis (surface form and flow analysis, gridding and interpolation methods) and, (v) location analysis (shortest path calculation, facility location).

-Interactive data visualisation allows users to interact with the smart city’s components and the stakeholders in a user-friendly environment.
+Interactive data visualization allows users to interact with the smart city’s components and the stakeholders in a user-friendly environment.
 Web applications are used to create this interactive environment.
 The use of HTML popups enables users to access web-based content such as graphics referenced by URLs.
-The interactive GIS graphic environment allows the visualisation of urban components and sensors maps.
-Users and managers can utilise these maps to access static and dynamic data concerning urban systems as well as to update the data.
+The interactive GIS graphic environment allows the visualization of urban components and sensors maps.
+Users and managers can utilize these maps to access static and dynamic data concerning urban systems as well as to update the data.